8307084692

 What does an OT treatment session look like?

-After the evaluation, your child may come back on a weekly basis for up to 6 months for 1:1 individual sessions that focus on reaching goals determined from the evaluation.
-These sessions are designed to be child-led, enjoyable, meaningful and fun for your child while supporting their skill development in various activities.
+After the evaluation, your child may attend weekly 1:1 sessions for up to six months.
+These sessions focus on the goals identified during the evaluation and are designed to be child-led, enjoyable, meaningful, and fun, while supporting skill development across various activities.

-Parents are encouraged but not required to stay in the session.
-Your therapist will give you feedback, recommendations and homework each session to continue your child's progress at home between sessions.
+Parents are encouraged—but not required—to stay during the session.
+Your therapist will provide feedback, recommendations, and home activities to help your child continue making progress between sessions.

-When your child's goals are met, parents/caregivers are happy with their progress and they are thriving, they will be discharged from OT services.
+Once your child’s goals are met, parents or caregivers are satisfied with their progress, and your child is thriving, they will be discharged from occupational therapy services.

 Copyright © 2025 Playhaus Pediatric Therapy - All Rights Reserved.